 Apart from the tranquility and beauty, the rivers are also of great economic and political importance.
 Rivers are not only the primary source of drinking water but they are also used in irrigation and hydropower generation.
 Hence, for the establishment of any stable economy, the presence of rivers is crucial.

-Pakistan is a country that has beautiful scenic views, historic buildings, and an abundance of natural resources.
+Pakistan is a country that has beautiful scenic views, historic buildings, most horror places, and an abundance of natural resources.
 There are majestic mountains, wonderful coastal beauty, and lush green plains and meadows.
 It has an advanced education system and the best health care facilities.
 Pakistan is blessed with several rivers.
 To know more about the major rivers of Pakistan, keep on reading.

 Rivers of Pakistan